christopher-alves-dev/react-native-simple-wizard-form/README.md

 ## Main Feature:

-- Simple layout of a wizard form with snap horizontal scroll.
+- Simple layout of a wizard form with horizontal scroll snap.

 ## Next Features: